TheArturthur/CoppermindScraper/Cosmere/Gaz.md

 >“*I liked being useful.
 Reminded me of back when I first joined up.
 You tell her, Veil.
 Tell her to give us something to do other than gambling and drinking.
 Because to be honest, I ain't very good at either one.*”
 \-Gaz to Veil on asking Shallan to give them tasks.[10]

+>“* Everyone should be grateful to me.
+If I hadn’t shown those bridgemen tough love, they would never have grown up to be such nauseating paragons of self-righteousness.*”
+\- Gaz talking to the Lightweavers about the Windrunners.
+[27]

 ## Trivia